gene-git/blog/dual-root.rst

 unavailable - but one can always use the bios boot menu, the one that lets user choose which drive to boot, where both root disks should be offered.

+I should point out, this is something that is easy to add to any existing machine that can provide the disk space.
+The downtime is only long enough to add an SSD or hard drive, the rest is done while computer is up and running normally.

 The assumed starting point is a working linux computer using systemd-boot.
 We use Archlinux but the distro shouldn't play any significant role in dual root setup.
 We find the Arch rolling release distro convenient and robust.